roxgib/anki-smarter-study-ahead/README.md

 > If the cards were almost due to be shown, they will be given a new delay similar to what they would have received if you had reviewed them on time.

 **The Anki Manual warns against the repeated use of the review ahead feature.
-Does this apply to this addon as well?**
+Does this apply to this add-on as well?**
-No. This addon is designed to addess the limitations of the builtin 'review ahead' feature so you can use it every day if you want.
+No. Smarter Study Ahead is designed to addess the limitations of the built-in 'review ahead' feature so you can use it every day if you want.